If you haven’t been keeping up with the news (although we trust that you have), it’s university admissions period and this means…

 As a humanities grad myself, I’m tempted to continue the discussion but am reminded of my persona.
 As a prospective student, I’d want to get a brief understanding of the school’s amenities.
 There are hostel tour guides on hand, so off we go.

-My guide, a freshmore student (on campus stay is a requirement for all SUTD students from Term 1-3), shares with me that student life at SUTD is vibrant and that it’s a close-knit community (“Unless you choose to stay in your room all the time”).
+My guide, a freshmore student (on-campus stay is a requirement for all SUTD students from Term One to Three), shares with me that student life at SUTD is vibrant and that it’s a close-knit community (“Unless you choose to stay in your room all the time”).
 Sometimes, students staying in the hostels can even stay awake till 3-4am just hanging out with each other!